Tejoram2410/Five-stage-pipeleined-RISC-V-ISA-based-32-bit-processor/README.md

 - `LUI` (Load Upper Immediate)
 - `AUIPC` (Add Upper Immediate to PC)

-All instructions were tested through simulation using custom programs and verified using waveform analysis tools like ModelSim or GTKWave.
+All instructions were tested using custom programs and verified through waveform analysis in Vivado.
+The design was validated for both correctness and timing across all pipeline stages.
 ---

 ## 🧠 Instruction Encoding Formats